 The 14-foot tree, covered in multicolored festive lights, sparkled to life to the cheers of the crowd.

 "Just seeing everybody getting together and enjoying the evening, that’s the main thing,” Baroni said.
 “I really believe Christmas is for kids, and this is one of those things we like to make for the kids.”

-The family atmosphere continued throughout the evening as people enjoyed the other entertainment the night had to offer, which included petting live reindeer, enjoying the music of the Walled Lake Northern marching band, dancers from the Art of Dance studio and making s’mores from a fire pit — a new addition to this year’s celebration, according to Baroni, that seemed to be a big hit with some members of the crowd.
+The family atmosphere continued throughout the evening as people enjoyed the other entertainment the night had to offer, which included petting live reindeer, enjoying the music of the Walled Lake Northern marching band, dancers from the and making s’mores from a fire pit — a new addition to this year’s celebration, according to Baroni, that seemed to be a big hit with some members of the crowd.

 “I was pretty impressed with the marshmallow roasting and just the fact that there’s so many people here,” said Wendy Klement, who was there with her daughter Melissa.